rlanvin/php-rrule/README.md

 ### Alternative method

+Since it's a no-nonsense implementation, there is only one class.
-You can download `src/RRule.php` and require it.
+So you can just download `src/RRule.php` and require it.

 ## Note